-EDU 306 Instructional Practices for Literacy (3SH)
+EDU 306 Literacy Instructional Practices (3SH)

 Examines "best practices" in literacy instruction with a specific emphasis on the stages of reading development.
 Focuses on using assessment to plan differentiated word study, reading, and writing instruction for early childhood and elementary teachers.
 Completion of field experience hours where candidates assess, plan, instruct, and reflect on best practice is a required component.
 Prerequisite: EDU 211 and passing Praxis Core.